Do We Need A "Burning Passion"?

 fairytales that bards sang about, they didn't have one driving passion to

 the exclusion of everything else.
-Life was hard and they focused on getting
+Life was hard and they focused on

-was an added bonus.
+family was an added bonus.

 It seems that today we have more time, and the hand to mouth existence of